ryosuzuki/hint/examples/repeated-mistakes.md

-# Mistake in a conditon
+# Missing a base case / Mistake in a while conditon

 You're missing a base case
 ```diff